 Federal regulations require credit checks for graduate student applicants.
-Students with adverse credit history, those who have accounts more than ninety days delinquent, or have filed bankruptcy in the past may be denied the Direct Graduate PLUS loan.
+Students with adverse credit history, those who have accounts more than ninety days delinquent, or have filed for bankruptcy in the past may be denied the Direct Graduate PLUS loan.
 Student borrowers will be notified (by Direct Loans) if the application is denied, the reason for the denial, and the name of the credit bureau from which the denial was obtained.

 Students can call Direct Loans to appeal the decision.
 (800) 557-7394

 Students can add an Endorser (commonly called a co-signer) to the loan application.
 Call the Office of Student Financial Assistance and we will help you with this process.
 (202) 319-5307

-Important Notes: * If you are approved through either appeal decision or by adding an Endorser then the borrower will be required to complete Credit Counseling at studentaid.gov.
+Important Notes: * If you are approved through either an appeal decision or by adding an Endorser then the borrower will be required to complete Credit Counseling at studentaid.gov.

 Disbursement of Funds

 After loan approval, the Direct PLUS funds will be available for disbursement no earlier than 10 days before the start of the term.

 Once the funds are disbursed to the student account, the Office of Enrollment Services will refund any excess funds to the student.
 Phone (202) 319-5300

 Funds are normally payable in two disbursements, one-half of the total loan amount for each semester (Fall / Spring).

 Other Important Notes:

-A financial aid award notice will be available in Cardinal Station indicating the total loan amount of the Direct Graduate PLUS loan awarded.
+A financial aid offer letter will be mailed and in Cardinal Station indicating the total loan amount of the Direct Graduate PLUS loan awarded.
 The loan will not appear on the student's bill until all requirements have been met.

 If additional financial assistance or other educational resources are received by the student after the Direct Graduate PLUS application is certified, one or both of the loan disbursements may be reduced or canceled to prevent over-awards.